Travel, lived.

 Pre-departure guidance, including a detailed packing list and important considerations

-A pre-departure group call, offering space to meet fellow travelers, review the journey ahead, and arrive prepared
+Pre-departure group call, offering space to meet fellow travelers, review the journey ahead, and arrive prepared

 -